mathdroid/react-vr-with-awareness/README.md

 # with-awareness
-👀 HOC for creating aware components
+👀 HOC for creating aware components in ReactVR

 ## Usage